arvindvenkatadri/R-for-Artists-and-Designers/content/authors/admin/_index.md

 This course will give Art and Design students a foundation in the principles and practice of data visualization using R.

-The viewpoint of of this course is of using R to **create geometric metaphors**.
+The viewpoint of this course is of using R to **create geometric metaphors**.
 Diverse domains have their own uniquely structured data.
 These will be depicted using geometric metaphors to enable better understanding of the underlying circumstances and realities.